 New York Cannabis Business Consulting Firm

-Equally important, be aware that the Office of Cannabis Management (OCM) will oversee and implement the laws governing Adult-Use Cannabis in New York.
-In addition, the OCM will issue licenses and develop regulations outlining how and when businesses can participate in the new industry.
-Our Marijuana Business Consultants recommend that you regularly check the information published on the OCM’s website.
+Equally important, be aware that the Office of Cannabis Management (“OCM”) will govern the adult-use cannabis industry in New York, including licensing.
+Our New York Marijuana Business Consultants recommend regularly checking the information published on the OCM’s website.

-Once you’ve reviewed the Act, the next step is for you to choose the type of cannabis license you would like to pursue.
+Once you’ve reviewed the laws and familiarized yourself with the OCM’s website, you should begin choosing the type of New York cannabis business license you would like to apply for.

 Types of Cannabis Business Licenses in New York

-Below is a list of the types of New York Adult-Use Cannabis Business Licenses that you can apply for (click link for more details on each license):
+Below is a list of the types of New York Adult-Use Cannabis Business Licenses that you can apply for:

 - Cultivator License